aneeshmurali-n/AMN-STM32-Flasher/README.md

 - Python 3.12.5 or higher
 - Required Python packages:
-  - `customtkinter==5.2.2`  # For the user interface
+  - `customtkinter==5.2.2`

 ---

 ## Why Use This App?

+- Turn your firmware into a **sharable installer** for easy distribution.
 - Perfect for beginners who don’t want to deal with code editors or compilation.
 - Saves time for experienced embedded engineers with fully automated flashing.
-- Makes STM32 projects **accessible and easy to try** for anyone watching tutorials or using shared firmware packages.
+- Makes STM32 projects **accessible and easy to try** for anyone following tutorials or using shared firmware packages.

 ---